logical-mechanism/Seedelf-Wallet/README.md

 # Seedelf - A Cardano Stealth Wallet

-**Seedelf** is a stealth wallet that hides the receiver and spender with Schnorr proofs using the BLS12-381 curve.
-UTxOs inside the wallet are indistinguishable from one-another and it is not possible to deduce the intended receiver assuming that the Elliptic Curve Decisional-Diffie-Hellman (ECDDH) problem is hard.
+**Seedelf** is a stealth wallet that hides the receiver and spender using a non-interactive variant of Schnorr's Σ-protocol for the Discrete Logarithm Relation.
+It is not possible to deduce the intended receiver or spender of UTxOs inside this wallet.
+The Seedelf [cli](./seedelf-cli/README.md) is available on Linux, Windows, and MacOS.

 ## What is a Seedelf token?

-The wallet name, **Seedelf**, comes from the identifier token used to locate the datum of a UTxO inside the wallet contract.
+The wallet name, **Seedelf**, comes from the prefix of the identifier token used to locate the datum of a UTxO inside the wallet contract.
 A seedelf allows the root datum to be easily located and provides a personalized touch while maintaining privacy.
 It is similar to how ADAHandle works but with a slight twist.

 Its main purpose is for the ease of locating the datum for address generation.
 Alice can ask Bob to send funds to their seedelf.
 Bob can find the UTxO that holds the seedelf token and will use that datum to re-randomize a new datum for Alice.
 Bob will then send funds to the contract with this new randomized datum.